salcatroppa/packer-plugin-infisical/docs/README.md

 #### From Source

-If you prefer to build the plugin from its source code, clone the GitHub repository locally and run the command `go build` from the root directory.
+If you prefer to build the plugin from its source code, clone the GitHub repository locally and run the command `make build` from the root directory.
 Upon successful compilation, a `packer-plugin-name` plugin binary file can be found in the root directory.
 To install the compiled plugin, please follow the official Packer documentation